monsieurluge/dotfiles/config/karabiner/README.md

 Changes from the default layout:

- - ESC instead of TAB
+ - single press on CAPS LOCK = ESC
- - TAB instead of CAPS LOCK
+ - long press on CAPS LOCK = CONTROL
  - BACKSPACE instead of BACKSLASH
- - single press on LEFT COMMAND = GRAVE ACCENT ( \` )
- - long press on SPACEBAR = CONTROL
- - single press on RIGHT COMMAND = SINGLE QUOTE ( ' )

 # Left Command Layer